smsharma/smsharma.github.io/_pages/about.md

 ---

-I am a Member of the Technical Staff at [Anthropic](https://www.anthropic.com/), based in San Francisco.
-In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/profile/siddharth-mishra-sharma/).
+I am a Member of the Technical Staff at [Anthropic](https://www.anthropic.com/), based in San Francisco, and incoming as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/profile/siddharth-mishra-sharma/).

 <!-- he/him. -->